Svakinn/typeahead.js/New.md

 #Platform Testing
 At this moment I have successfully tested this version on IE11, Chrome and Firefox on Windows 8.1, IE on Windows phone and Safari and Chrome on IPhone.
-If you try out this fork and find any issues please let me know on the [Isues list](https://github.com/Svakinn/typeahead.js/issues) of the fork.
+If you try out this fork and find any issues please let me know on the [Issues list](https://github.com/Svakinn/typeahead.js/issues) of the fork.
 I promise to respond promptly :-)